Structural restrictions in local causal discovery: identifying direct causes of a target variable: Introduction

-This paper is structured as follows.
-Section~\ref{section_notation} provides a standard notation and classical preliminary results from a theory of graphical models.
-We also briefly summarize causal discovery methods from the literature that are based on structural restrictions.
 In Section~\ref{Section_3}, we dive deeper into mathematical properties of $S_\mathcal{F}(Y)$, where the aim is to find conditions under which $S_\mathcal{F}(Y) = pa_Y$.
 In Section~\ref{section_algorithm}, we describe our proposed algorithms for estimating $S_\mathcal{F}(Y)$ and $pa_Y$ from a random sample.
 Section~\ref{section_simulations} contains a short simulation study followed by an application on a real dataset.
-The paper has four appendices: Appendix~\ref{Speci_appendix} contains some detailed notions omitted from the main text for clarity, Appendix~\ref{Appendix_Auxiliary} provides some auxiliary results needed for the proofs (in particular, Lemma~\ref{CoolLemma} is the core mathematical result of the paper), the proofs can be found in Appendix~\ref{Section_proofs}, and Appendix~\ref{Appendix_Simulations} contains some details about the simulations and the application.
+The paper has four appendices: Appendix~\ref{Speci_appendix} contains some detailed notions and results omitted from the main text for clarity, Appendix~\ref{section_appendix_simulations} contains some details about the simulations and the application, Appendix~\ref{Appendix_Auxiliary} provides some auxiliary results needed for the proofs, and the proofs can be found in Appendix~\hyperref[Section_proofs]{D}.